Hugh-Kumbi/Cybersecurity-Portfolio/III. Linux & SQL/Instructions.md

 * Use the `LIKE` operator to filter for patterns.
 2. Take an important step toward running SQL queries to extract specific data from a database.

-# 12. Apply More Filters in SQL
+# 2.3 Filtering Numbers and Dates in SQL: Using Comparison Operators

 > Please visit this [link](https://www.coursera.org/learn/linux-and-sql?specialization=google-cybersecurity) for further information.